 about Robot Framework in general, go to http://robotframework.org.

---rpa Turn on generic automation mode.
+--rpa Turn on the generic automation mode.
 Mainly affects

 terminology so that "test" is replaced with "task"